 As a dating or engaged couple, conversation probably comes easily.
 The two of you enjoy talking about just anything.
 Just about anything that is, except ugly disagreements.
-It doesn’t change much in marriage except there are more things to disagree about.
+This doesn’t change much in marriage except there are more things to disagree about.
 You can’t run away from prickly conversations – for long.
-If anything, marriage accentuates the mild differences you have while dating.
+If anything, marriage accentuates the mild differences you have while dating or engaged.
 They can become serious disagreements once the initial excitement of new love becomes the comfort of secure love.

 Before you marry, consider “must have conversations” on these topics: